DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 It is straight forward to run processes in debug mode with TorQ as show below.
-After starting you stack you should see the tables in the RDB being to populate:
+After starting you stack you should see the tables in the RDB beginning to populate:

     ~/crypto/deploy:cross@homer$ . torq.sh stop rdb1
     ~/crypto/deploy:cross@homer$ . torq.sh debug rdb1